alt-art/commit/README.md

 ## What I want to do

 - [x] Support for external config files
-- [x] Ability to override the questions
+- [x] Ability to override the questions with custom configuration
-- [ ] Ability to choose skip questions
+- [x] Ability to choose skip questions with custom configuration
 - [ ] Make a wiki page for custom conventional commit message

 ## Download